Hot QCD Phase Diagram From Holographic Einstein-Maxwell-Dilaton Models: Holographic models for the hot and baryon dense quark-gluon plasma

 Additionally, $\mu_Q$ can also be constrained by the charge to baryon number ratio of the colliding nuclei.
 There is a small isospin imbalance for lead-lead (Pb+Pb) collisions at the LHC and gold-gold (Au+Au) collisions at RHIC,

 where $Z$ is the atomic number and $A$ is the mass number of the colliding nuclei.
-Thus, between strangeness neutrality and charge conservation, we can then determine $\mu_Q=\mu_Q(T,\mu_B)$ and $\mu_S=\mu_S(T,\mu_B)$ from $(T,\mu_B)$ \cite{Karsch:2010ck,Bazavov:2012vg,Borsanyi:2013hza,Borsanyi:2014ewa,Bazavov:2017dus,Borsanyi:2022qlh,Rennecke:2019dxt}.
+Thus, from strangeness neutrality and charge conservation, one can then determine $\mu_Q=\mu_Q(T,\mu_B)$ and $\mu_S=\mu_S(T,\mu_B)$ \cite{Karsch:2010ck,Bazavov:2012vg,Borsanyi:2013hza,Borsanyi:2014ewa,Bazavov:2017dus,Borsanyi:2022qlh,Rennecke:2019dxt}.
 These phenomenological constraints from heavy-ion collisions are not implemented in the holographic EMD constructions reviewed here, where one simply sets $\mu_Q=\mu_S=0$.

 We finish these introductory comments on phenomenological bottom-up holographic EMD models for the QGP by remarking that these models are partially inspired by, but not actually derived from string theory.
 Therefore, the actual applicability of the holographic dictionary for such constructions, and more generally, for any bottom-up gauge-gravity model, may be questioned.
 Indeed, the phenomenological viability of bottom-up holographic models can be checked by direct comparison with the results of the target phenomenology.
 The degree of agreement between holographic EMD results and several first principles LQCD calculations as well as hydrodynamic viscosities inferred from phenomenological multistage models describing several heavy-ion data, provides compelling evidence that the holographic dictionary works in practice for these models.